A Consultancy's Positioning Has the Single Biggest Impact on the Buying Decision

 Let’s talk about positioning.
-More specifically, today, I’d like to explain why every consultant must regularly audit their positioning, why positioning matters, and how you can conduct a self-assessment.
-I ran a webinar on this subject in October 2021 and you can find a summary, the slides, and the video here.
+More specifically, today, I’d like to explain why every consultancy must regularly audit their positioning, why positioning matters, and how to conduct a self-assessment.

 Let’s start with the basics – defining positioning.

-Positioning is your place within a marketplace.
-It’s a statement, the way you are perceived on the market, and the parameters you set for your own work and engagement with clients.
+Positioning is a company's place within a marketplace.
+It’s a statement, the way it is perceived on the market, and the parameters the consultancy sets for their own work and engagement with clients.

 A strong positioning statement follows the following structure: XYZ